Inside the referees’ locker room: An explanation of the controversial red card on Sounders’ Chad Marshall

 The Sounders on Tuesday confirmed they’ve appealed the red card and Marshall’s automatic one-game suspension.
 And sources within the team were feeling confident about getting it rescinded and having Marshall — a strong candidate for Defender of the Year honors — eligible for the team’s next match at Vancouver on Sept.
 15.

-But regardless of what happens next, my postgame goal Saturday was hearing from Toldeo on why he saw things differently than the stadium full of fans that spent the final 10 minutes booing him vociferously.
+But regardless of what happens next, my postgame goal Saturday was hearing from Toledo on why he saw things differently than the stadium full of fans that spent the final 10 minutes booing him vociferously.

 Most Read Sports Stories